 Moving – Leaving Germany

 When you leave Germany permanently, you MUST inform the Familienkasse of your departure date as soon as your departure date has been confirmed.
-Failure to do so and continuing to receive Kindergeld outside of BFG counts as fraud: when this is discovered, the Familienkasse will ask the UK Child Benefits team to freeze your UK Child Benefit account until the amount of Kindergeld paid to you fraudulently is repaid.
+Failure to do so and continuing to receive Kindergeld counts as fraud: when this is discovered, the Familienkasse will ask the UK Child Benefits team to freeze your UK Child Benefit account until the amount of Kindergeld paid to you fraudulently is repaid.
 You are also likely to be charged with fraud in a German court.
 Please use the Kindergeld - Notification of Change form to inform the Familienkasse and to give them your forwarding address and your UK bank details so that any balance can be paid to you.

-If you are moving within BFG, please also use the Kindergeld - Notification of Change form to tell the Familienkasse your forwarding address and notify them of any change to your bank details.
+If you are moving within Germany, please also use the Kindergeld - Notification of Change form to tell the Familienkasse your forwarding address and notify them of any change to your bank details.

 Contacting the Familienkasse (Kindergeld Authority)